A Guide to Fundraising for Gender Confirmation Surgery Costs

 Health insurance coverage for gender transition

-Gender confirmation surgery
+Gender confirmation surgery costs

-While not all patients want every single surgery, it’s important that they get the surgeries that are most important to them.
+While not all patients want every single gender reassignment surgery, it’s important that they get the surgeries that are most important to them.
 If not covered by insurance, many decide on only having the orchiectomy, as that stops your body’s natural production of testosterone.
 It’s also a less invasive surgery that typically takes less than an hour, and recovery is expected in 2-4 weeks.

 When transitioning from female to male, the most common surgery is top surgery or a bilateral mastectomy.
-This allows transgender men to express their gender identity while still having time to save for their surgery, if not paid for by their insurance.
+This allows transgender men to express their gender identity while still having time to save for their gender confirmation surgery, if not paid for by their insurance.
 As an example, United Healthcare covers the following surgeries:

 - Penile prosthesis

-- Testicular prostheses
+- Testicular prosthesis

 Consider crowdfunding your gender transition